rubiefawn/remedy/docs/core.md

 Strength represents athleticism and physical power. **Strength directly affects your movement speed and physical attack damage.**

 ### Force
 This active skill represents brawn or the ability to physically move objects.
-Force is used to break, lift, open, push, etc.
+Force is used to break, lift, open, push, etc. It can also be used for athletic tasks, such as scaling a sheer cliff or jumping across a ravine.

 ### Wrestle
 This active skill represents both grip and technique when grabbing, restraining, or wrestling.